2021 Suez Canal obstruction: Seizure

-Three further crew members whose contracts were expiring were allowed to leave the ship on 29 April.
-Day-to-day operations on board to ship, including routine safety drills and maintenance, were continuing as usual, with the ship's manager saying that "minimum safe manning standards for the vessel will be maintained at all times".
-According to the International Transport Workers' Federation (ITF), the crew was well cared for, although it stated that such situations highlight the necessity for port states to further protect seafarers' rights.
-The ITF also expressed concern at the stressful nature of the situation, due to the crew's status of being "human pawns in a wider game being played over compensation".
+A major concern remained for the crew, as it has not been unprecedented for a crew to be stuck for years while claims are resolved.
+Local seafarer union representatives visited the crew and captain on 18 April, who were eager to resume sailing.
+Parallels were made with the MV Aman (IMO 9215517), detained in the canal since July 2017 due to safety and regulatory issues and with one crew member obliged to remain on board as legal guardian.
+The International Labour Organization noted that this trend of "seafarer abandonment" was on the rise, and there were more than 250 known cases as of April 2021.
+Three further crew members whose contracts were expiring were allowed to leave on 29 April.
+Day-to-day operations on board the ship, including routine safety drills and maintenance, were continuing as usual, with the ship's manager saying that "minimum safe manning standards for the vessel will be maintained at all times".
+According to the International Transport Workers' Federation (ITF), the crew was well cared for, although it stated that such situations highlight the necessity to further protect seafarers' rights, calling the crew "human pawns in a wider game being played over compensation".